 The taxpayer must have paid for the medical treatment of a specified disease or ailment as prescribed by the Board under rule 11DD.

-You can incur expenditure for medical treatment of any individual you want.
-But, to claim tax deduction under section 80DDB, the expenditure for medical treatment must be incurred for the assessee or dependent spouse, children, parents, brothers and sisters of the taxpayer.
+While you may incur medical expenses for any individual, to claim a tax deduction under Section 80DDB, the expenditure must be incurred for the medical treatment of the assessee or their dependent spouse, children, parents, or siblings.

 In case of a HUF, expenditure is eligible for tax deduction under section 80DDB if its incurred for the medical treatment of any member who is wholly or mainly dependent upon the HUF.